 At the end of the oral proceedings, the chair will announce a final decision in the usual way, following which the oral proceedings will be closed and the videoconference connection terminated.

-In general, our experience of oral proceedings via videoconference is that the hearing progresses more slowly, and it can take longer to get points across to the tribunal, than would typically be the case for in-person oral proceedings.
-Parties should therefore be prepared for the duration of oral proceedings via videoconference to be longer than would be expected for an in-person hearing.
+In general, our experience of oral proceedings via videoconference is mixed: some hearings seem to progress more slowly, and it can take longer to get points across to the tribunal, than would typically be the case for in-person oral proceedings, but also, some hearings progress overall more quickly, because there is no need for any physical decampment for decision- making recesses, and so recesses tend to be more efficient and take less time.

 The EPO supports the following technologies for videoconferencing: